Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 What do you do when you need to find answers?
 If you’re like most people, you’ll search on Google (or Bing, or Yahoo, or whichever search engine rocks your boat).
 If you need something simple, like a business’ contact information or hours of operation, a simple glance at the search results will suffice.

-But if you want to go more in depth, you’ll likely click on blogs.
-Often, this same content will link to other relevant content, and you may very well end up going down a rabbit hole of wonderfulness that will clear up your doubts and help you out in whatever it is you’re intending to do.
+But if you want to go more in-depth, you’ll likely click on blogs.
+Often, this same content will link to other relevant content, and you may very well end up going down a rabbit hole of wonderfulness that will clear up your doubts and help you out in whatever it is you intend to do.
 Translation: You ended up on someone's website.

-Every time you publish a blog, you’re creating an additional indexed page that Google may turn up as a result of someone’s query.
+Every time you publish a blog, you’re creating an additional indexed page that Google may share with users as a result of their online queries.
 This, in turn, drives traffic to your website.
-Do this often enough, and you’ll establish yourself as an authority on your industry, and prospects will enter your sales funnel feeling more confident about your ability to deliver.
+Do this often enough, and you’ll establish yourself as an authority in your industry, and prospects will enter your sales funnel feeling more confident about your ability to deliver.

 Videos